-Adults are also battling with this addiction and need help in finding financial help and facilities to help them.
-If you or someone in your family is struggling with heroin addiction, you need to know where to go for help.
-Drug Rehab programs can give you the help and support to help break your addiction and sustain sobriety.
+Adults are also battling this addiction and need help finding financial help and facilities to help them.
+If you or someone in your family struggles with heroin addiction, you need to know where to go for help.
+Drug Rehab programs can give you help and support to help break your addiction and sustain sobriety.

-Upper-class families have no problem finding help with treatment, but middle class and low-income individuals may have to look for other alternatives to find the help for heroin drug.
-Let’s look at the different public and private drug rehab alternatives and how to find money or grants for treatment.
-Today, 40 years later opioid addiction is at unbelievable levels.
-The National Institute on Drug Abuse (NIH) states that [more than 64,000 drug overdose deaths have taken place in 2016 the sharpest increase occurred among deaths related to fentanyl and fentanyl.]
+Upper-class families have no problem finding help with treatment, but middle-class and low-income individuals may have to look for other alternatives to find help for heroin drug.
+Let’s look at the different public and private drug rehab alternatives and find money or grants for treatment.
+Today, 40 years later, opioid addiction is at unbelievable levels.
+The National Institute on Drug Abuse (NIH) states that [more than 64,000 drug overdose deaths have occurred in 2016 the sharpest increase occurred among deaths related to fentanyl and fentanyl.]

 Drug Treatment Assistance Programs

-Finding the support you need for rehab, can be difficult.
-Especially if you have burned all your bridges with friends and family; or you do not have medical benefits.
-That is OK, there are others, who are not your family, but connected to you in a very special way, who are willing and ready to help you heal and find restoration and recovery.
+Finding the support you need for rehab can be difficult.
+Especially if you have burned all your bridges with friends and family or do not have medical benefits.
+That is OK.
+There are others, which are not your family but connected to you in a very special way, who are willing and ready to help you heal and find restoration and recovery.

 Substance Abuse Prevention and Treatment Block Grant

-A block grant is a set amount of money distributed to the states to tackle the addiction education, prevention, and treatment.
-To qualify for a grant you must be participating in a prevention or treatment program.
+A block grant is a set amount of money distributed to the states to tackle addiction education, prevention, and treatment.
+To qualify for a grant, you must be participating in a prevention or treatment program.
 You can also get a grant if you qualify financially and need drug treatment assistance.
-For more information on how to apply and get help visit.
+For more information on how to apply and get help, visit.
 SAMHSA website

 Medicare and Medicaid

 Medicare and Medicaid can help with paying for treatment for drug and alcohol rehabilitation.
 Medicare is supplemental health insurance for people over the age of 65.
-It helps elderly and the disabled and those of any age with renal failure.
-Medicare Part A is hospital insurance and if you were to go into in-house treatment Medicare would cover these costs.
+It helps the elderly and the disabled, and those of any age with renal failure.
+Medicare Part A is hospital insurance, and if you were to go into in-house treatment, Medicare would cover these costs.
 Part B of Medicare is medical insurance.

 How to Apply for Medicare

 The good news is you do not have to leave your home to apply for Medicare.
-You can apply for Medicare online, as well as come back to check the status of the application.
+You can apply for Medicare online and come back to check the status of the application.
 You can apply for Medicare if:

 In-house treatment centers are a great help who need counseling and medical support.
-In an in-house drug treatment, there will be, accountability, structure, and supervision, to keep discover the root of your addiction and deal with these issues.
-They will provide daily counseling, as well as, provide a healthy diet to help the mind and body get the proper nutrition necessary to recovery.
+In in-house drug treatment, there will be accountability, structure, and supervision to discover the root of your addiction and deal with these issues.
+They will provide daily counseling and provide a healthy diet to help the mind and body get the proper nutrition necessary to recovery.

-State rehab targets low-income patient without health insurance, and who can not afford to pay for a private facility.
-State programs or detox clinics will not have the upscale accommodations of a private facility, but will still be helped by professionals who are experienced in addiction and rehabilitation therapies.
+State rehab targets low-income patients without health insurance and cannot afford a private facility.
+State programs or detox clinics will not have the upscale accommodations of a private facility but will still be helped by professionals experienced in addiction and rehabilitation therapies.
 Because of the high addiction rate in low-income areas, there is a great need for these facilities.
 What you can expect:

 - Waiting list